nekromant/aura-httpd/README.md

 #### shutdown

-Accessing this file will cause the server to exit within a few seconds.
+Accessing this file will cause the server to terminate within a few seconds.

 ### static

 This mountpoint allows you to serve static files.
 Be warned though - the current static file serving implementation is useful only for testing purposes and MAY be buggy/incomplete/insecure.
-You are adviced to use a full-blown web-server with reverse-proxy functionality instead.
+You are advised to use a full-blown web-server with reverse-proxy functionality to serve static files instead.

 ```
 {